 Common Property Maintenance Issuessmall wooden house wrapped in a green scarf with a white hat

-The first step in preparing your home or apartment for winter weather is to be familiar with what's required in our property maintenance code.
+The first step to getting your home or apartment ready for winter weather is to know what's required in Austin’s property maintenance code.
 We have tips below on how to make repairs, or if you need to report a violation, you can call 3-1-1, use the 3-1-1 app, or make a report online

 Some common property maintenance issues include:

-• Issues with heating, plumbing, electricity, lack of weather, and structural hazards.
-These issues are beyond housing that's old or outdated, and poses a risk to the health and physical well-being of occupants, neighbors, and visitors.
+• Issues with heating, plumbing, electricity, lack of weather protection, and structural hazards.
+These are issues beyond a home that’s old or outdated and can pose a risk to the health and safety of occupants, neighbors, and visitors.

 • Missing or non-functioning Carbon Monoxide detectors.
-Any structure that is used for residential purposes and uses gas or fuel-burning appliances (and/or has an attached garage that connects to the structure) are required to install and maintain carbon monoxide (CO) detectors.
+Any structure used for residential purposes and uses gas- or fuel-burning appliances (and/or has an attached garage that connects to the structure) are required to install and maintain carbon monoxide (CO) detectors.

 View Common Code Violations Webpage